What Happened?

 QUICK ACTION TIPS

-- Cover the wound and seek medical attention
+- Cover the wound and seek medical attention immediately

-- Report the incident to your PI
+- Report the incident to your supervisor and safety office